Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Discussion

-The most novel aspect of our approach is that it shows how to find shortest paths and weight distributions with constraints, which do not have to be limited to one or a given number of observables.
+The most novel aspect of our approach is that it shows how to find optimal paths and weight distributions with constraints, which do not have to be limited to one or a given number of observables.
 For example, one can find the shortest route between two nodes that does not pass through another one more than one fifth of the times the target node is reached, while another node is visited twice as frequently; or the optimal weighted links adapted to a certain flow without exceeding some activity threshold in some set of nodes, and another one in some specific links.
 Paths and weights can be tailored to a given mean value or fluctuations of essentially any time-integrated observable, so we expect the approach to be widely applicable.

-As far as we are aware, these are problems that are outside the reach of standard graph-theoretical algorithms.
+To our acknowledge, these are problems that are outside the reach of standard graph-theoretical algorithms and combinatorial approaches.
 Even when some proposals might exist to address one of the problems we have discussed ---which is in fact quite possible given the large literature on the subject, spanning various fields of science and engineering---, shortest-path and related algorithms are typically specific to the problem at hand, small qualitative changes in the constraints requiring important methodological modifications, while our statistical physics approach is very flexible in this regard.
 The examples we have shown are meant to be simple and illustrative, but more complex scenarios (in terms of network topology, observables and constraints) can be similarly studied.
 All depends on a judicious choice of the appropriate process ---which type of random walk, though processes involving exclusion or others could also be considered---, observables and statistical ensemble.

 The computational complexity of this approach will be that of the algorithm used to extract the largest eigenvalue (whose logarithm is the SCGF) and the associated eigenvectors of the tilted generator.
 While the latter is typically a sparse matrix, which may constitute a significant numerical advantage, for very large networks the numerical eigenvalue problem may be challenging.
 In such situations, the large-deviation function can be obtained from numerical approaches based on the cloning algorithm \cite{giardina06a,giardina11a,carollo20a} or adaptive sampling \cite{nemoto2017,ferre18a}.
 Moreover, the intriguing possibility of finding the optimal dynamics leading to a prescribed fluctuation by approaches adapted from reinforcement learning has emerged lately \cite{rose20a}.
 Similar machine-learning formulations have been recently proposed for dealing with numerically intractable optimization problems in condensed-matter physics \cite{whitelam20a,barr20a}.